rwieruch/blog_iamliesa_content/blog/inflammation-cause-definition-treatment-symptoms/index.md

 This means, acute inflammation aids with wound healing.
 It aims at removing the injury agent and its purpose is to restore the damaged parts to their natural functions.
 Therefor acute inflammation is a sign to your immune system to heal and repair damaged tissue and to defend itself against invaders such as viruses and bacteria.

-# Symptoms of acute inflammation.
+# Inflammation: symptoms of acute inflammation.
 **Common symptoms of acute inflammation are:**

 * redness